bencodezen/cssdevconf2017/02 - element-first-design-by-michael-rog.md

 ## Memorable Quotes

 - "CSS makes bad things easy." - Michael Rog
-- "Element-first means no styling through strucuture or complicated ancestry" - Michael Rog
+- "Element-first means no styling through structure or complicated ancestry" - Michael Rog
 - "The more shallow we keep the cascade, the more pleasant our lives will be." - Michael Rog
 - "What we really want is for the component to be responsive to the amount of space available." - Micahel Rog
 - "The thing to note is that it is a paradigm shift in how we think of styling because it responds to an event instead of viewports.
 Kind of like async CSS." - Michael Rog